The Mini Golden Retriever packs the sunny Golden Retriever personality into a small and family friendly pup.

 Goldens are well known as one of the best service dog breeds due to their trainability and intelligence, and Cockers excelling at giving love and support.

-As a result training your Mini Golden Retriever should be fairly straightforward.
+As a result the Mini Golden Retriever should be fairly straightforward.

-Just remember because of the Cocker Spaniel’s sensitivity you should not be roughly or harsh during training.
+Just remember because of the Cocker Spaniel’s sensitivity you should not be roughly or harsh during your puppy training.

 You should use positive reinforcement to train them.